PVDoriginal/firefly/README.md

 https://github.com/user-attachments/assets/c9b8c716-a0c4-4604-8fbb-50d6bbbe8aad

 ## Usage
-To use this crate, simply run `cargo add bevy_firefly` or add firefly to your Cargo.toml file.
+To use this crate, simply run `cargo add bevy_firefly` or add Firefly to your Cargo.toml file.

-You can see all the firely versions [here](https://crates.io/crates/bevy_firefly/versions).
+You can see all the Firefly versions [here](https://crates.io/crates/bevy_firefly/versions).

-Here is a basic example of integrating firefly into a bevy app:
+Here is a basic example of integrating Firefly into a bevy app:

 ```Rs
 use bevy::prelude::*;